adelsmee/PearshapedJobApplication/README.md

 This is my attempt at parsing the Lonely Planet XML into a series of web pages.
-LonelyPlanetCodingExercise is a command-line application that runs in Node.js
+LonelyPlanetCodingExercise is a command-line application that runs in Node.js flurg blop missen dupa

 ====================================================================
 RUN